Department Chair of English

 Sigma Tau Delta Faculty Advisor

-- 2012-present, Associate Professor of English, Lynchburg College
+- 2012-present, Associate Professor of English, University of Lynchburg

 - 2007-2008, Assistant Professor of English, Seton Hall University